 - Choose one or two objects that particularly remind you of the lost loved one.
 Get rid of the rest of the excess things.

 Nan explored the idea of selling some things but got negative feedback from other members of the family.
-Here's what she is going to try this Christmas: "This year Christmas is at my house.
-I'm going to put all this stuff in one room and tell everyone to take home whatever they want because the rest is going out the door by New Year."
+Here's what she is going to try this Christmas: "This year, Christmas is at my house.
+I'm going to put all this stuff in one room and tell everyone to take home whatever they want because the rest is going out the door by the new year."

 Five Ways to Get Family Members to Take Some of It

-- Jenny posted pictures of her deceased parents/grandparents stuff on messenger to her siblings.
+- Jenny sent pictures of her deceased parents'/grandparents' stuff on Facebook Messenger to her siblings.
 She told them whatever isn't claimed and picked up by May 1st goes in her rummage sale and then to charity.

-You don't want to be like one fellow who still has his great-grandmother's broken eye glasses.
-"Why," he asked?
-"It's hard to hurt feelings, but I don't have space for this kind of stuff.
+You don't want to be like one fellow who still has his great-grandmother's broken eyeglasses.
+He said, "It's hard to hurt feelings, but I don't have space for this kind of stuff."

 © 2017 Virginia Allain